Suruchisp/steganography-project/README.md

-# Steganography Project
+# 🌟 Steganography Project
-*SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY*
+🔶*SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY*

-Project Description
+🔽Project Description

 This steganography project hides secret messages within images, ensuring secure and undetectable communication.
 It features password-protected encryption, minimal image distortion, and drag-and-drop functionality for ease of use.
 The system provides a covert and efficient method for transmitting sensitive data while maintaining image integrity.

-Features
+🔽Features

 Message Hiding in Images – Embeds secret text within images for secure communication.
 Password-Protected Encryption – Ensures only authorized users can decrypt the hidden message.